jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 * Ask questions
 * Eat lunch with employees and your fellow interns
 * Ask for feedback from your mentor and/or manager
-* Make connections, and send invites on LinkedIn
+* Make connections, and send invites on LinkedIn to stay connected
 * Have fun

 # Alternative Path
 Sometimes the job market is like a game of musical chairs.
-The song stops, there's a mad scramble, you're left standing.
+The song stops, there's a mad scramble, and you're left standing.

 Not everyone gets an internship.
 No one had internships in the summer of 2020 when COVID first hit.